univention/univention-corporate-server/doc/developer-reference/udm/package-extended-attributes.rst

 :ref:`ucs_registerLDAPExtension <join-ucs-register-ldap-extension>` which is described in :ref:`join-libraries-shell`.

-As an alternative the file can be put into the directories :file:`/usr/lib/python2.7/dist-packages/univention/admin/syntax.d/` and :file:`/usr/lib/python3/dist-packages/univention/admin/syntax.d/`.
+As an alternative the file can be put into the directory :file:`/usr/lib/python3/dist-packages/univention/admin/syntax.d/`.

 The following example is comparable to the default example in file